uncutsolutions/addmefast_automated_python/README.md

 THIS SCRIPT IS ONLY FOR WINDOWS AND GOOGLE CHROME MUST BE INSTALLED

-REQUIREMENTS :
+# Requirements:

 Python 3.10.7 or Above

-Modules that needs to install :
+# Modules That need to install :

 open your Powershell and type these commands